ludlin886/Weekend-Escape-final/README.md

 ### Feature of the web page

+Update items, Add item to the cart, Delete the item, Game page(From project one)

 Weekend Escape is still a model of the store web page and it will be completed in the future.

+###